Rajan316/deep-learning/Digit Recognition/MNIST_detect/README.md

 ### Data Loading

-The MNISt dataset is available by default in the keras package
+The MNIST dataset is available by default in the keras package.

 Read the dataset MNIST
 ```{r load_data}